 Implementation of successful repair begins in the initial design phase.

-On the 787, Boeing initiated a more disciplined process during initial design to ensure that airframe structural components could be repaired using a range of bonded repair materials and bolted repair.
+On the 787, Boeing used a disciplined process during initial design to ensure that airframe structural components could be repaired using a range of bonded repair materials and bolted repair.

 Design considerations -